 Char

 In C, the char data type is used to store single characters and is one of the basic data types in the language.
-It typically occupies 1 byte of memory (8 bits), and can hold values that represent characters from the ASCII character set or any other encoding scheme like UTF-8.
+It typically occupies 1 byte of memory (8 bits) and can hold values that represent characters from the ASCII character set or any other encoding scheme like UTF-8.
 Each char variable can store a single character, such as a letter, digit, or symbol, or an integer value that corresponds to the character’s ASCII code.

-Memory representation:
+Memory representation

 The char type in C can store values from -128 to 127 (signed char) or 0 to 255 (unsigned char) in systems where 1 byte equals 8 bits.
 The signed char allows for negative and positive values, while the unsigned char only allows positive values, extending the range for characters.